 Please note.
 These are my observations based on my travels and living in Latin America.
 I have no judgements against any person or culture.
 Everything is circumstantial and relative.
 Travelers should know: visiting the beaches for vacation vs living among locals for long spans of time gives you two entirely different perspectives.

 I have no doubt that a local person could have murdered these two girls.
-And I also believe that his/her family would have remained silent on the issue.
-Finally, I have no doubt that Panama’s authority would cover-up the truth.
+Crime and disappearances are nothing new to Central America, although it rarely impacts tourists and foreigners.
+I also believe that the family of anyone involved would have remained silent on the issue.
+Finally, I have no doubt that Panama’s authority would cover-up the truth if it served their best interest.
 Governments in Central/South America and well known for shady practices.
-They should not be trusted, especially when the success of an entire tourism industry is being threatened, elections are approaching and big government contracts are on the line.
+Governments should not be immediately trusted unless they’ve demonstrated their willingness to be transparent, and that’s especially true when the success of an entire tourism industry is being threatened, elections are approaching and big government contracts are on the line.

 My Final Conclusion About What I Believe Happened